Towards Independent Adulthood Trial

 Participation in the Trial is voluntary.
 Young people must provide written consent to participate in the Trial.
 They can leave the Trial by revoking consent in writing.

 Wanslea will employ eight Personal Advisers to provide one-on-one mentoring and support.
-The Personal Advisers will also be referred to as Mentors.
+The Personal Advisers will also be referred to as Youth Workers.

 Personal Advisers will help the young people to gain skills for independent living and to access specialist services.